Will Rigby

-Will Rigby is an American musician known for being the drummer of jangle pop band the dB's, a band he formed along with Peter Holsapple, Chris Stamey, and Gene Holder in the late 1970s.
+Will Rigby (born March 17, 1956) is an American musician known for being the drummer of jangle pop band the dB's, a band he formed along with Peter Holsapple, Chris Stamey, and Gene Holder in the late 1970s.
 He has also performed with many other artists and has released two solo albums.

 Career in the dB's

 Rigby was a member of the dB's from the band's inception.
 He performed on several of the dB's albums, including Stands for Decibels, Like This, and The Sound of Music.
 When the band reunited in 2012, Rigby wrote and performed lead vocals on the song "Write Back," which appeared on Falling Off the Sky.
 This song was the first song Rigby contributed to a dB's album.

 Career outside of the dB's

 In addition to his work with the dB's, Rigby has also performed with numerous other artists, including Steve Earle, Cheri Knight, and Freedy Johnston.
 He also toured with Murray Attaway and Matthew Sweet after the dB's broke up, and also performed with the Shams on their album Quilt.